 Understanding how banks evaluate project finance proposals materially reduces bank loan rejection risk in India at sanction stage.

-Banks evaluate repayment durability and downside resilience — not just projected profitability.
+Repayment durability and downside resilience — not projected profitability alone.

-Delays typically arise when DSCR sensitivity, covenant clarity, or capital alignment remains unresolved.
+Delays arise when DSCR sensitivity, covenant clarity, or capital alignment remains unresolved.

 Approval depends on risk allocation clarity and enforceable recovery structure.